Online Training Summer School: Introduction to Energy Regulation

 - the future trends and drivers of electricity grid development

-You will return back to work with:
+After attending the ERRA Summer School you will return back to work with:

 - familiarity with the advantages and disadvantages of the various wholesale market design and the role of regulation (and regulators) under various models

 - understanding the principles of calculating prices and tariffs in the energy sector

 - awareness of regulatory roles in increasing competition levels in wholesale energy markets

 - information on the global trends in natural gas markets – including LNG markets

 - familiarity with gas infrastructure access rule and transmission tariff setting

 - knowledge about the main types of support schemes applied globally for promoting renewable energy, including auction designs